ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 Diagnostics, i.e. simulation output, are an important part of your simulation.
 PIConGPU allows to define general diagnostics in a flexible way.
-See `the corresponding topic`_ for a full overview of the capabilities.
+See :ref:`the diagnostics topic <python_package/selected_topics/index:Selected Topics>` for a full overview of the capabilities.
-There are also various `predefined diagnostics`_ you can choose from.
+There are also various predefined diagnostics you can choose from.
 Some of these provide quick access to heavily used features/debugging tools.
 Others provide some optimized code for the diagnostic.
 For example, we add a checkpoint and a macro-particle counter